 This section provides information and instructions for installing and removing adapters.
-Your computer has three expansion slots for PCI adapters and one slot used for an AGP adapter.
-You can install an adapter up to 340 mm (13.4 inches) long.
+Your computer has three expansion slots for PCI adapters.
+One slot, used for an AGP adapter, is available on some models.
+You can install an adapter up to 340 mm (13.4 inches) long in the AGP slot, PCI slot 2, or PCI slot 3.
+You can install an adapter up to 200 mm (7.9 inches) long in PCI slot 1.